We all fell in love today. How could we not? Michelangelo’s David is stunning.

 Response: “He’s not as handsome as you, of course.”

-So there you have it: some absolute beauty to ring out 2009 for you and ring in 2010.
+So there you have it: some absolute beauty and art inspiration to ring out the year.

 Happy New Year to you all, and may two thousand and ten be full of happiness, health, gorgeous sights, and adventure!

 The author, Lillie Marshall, is a 6-foot-tall National Board Certified Teacher of English, fitness fan, and mother of two who has been a public school educator since 2003.
 She launched Around the World “L” Travel and Life Blog in 2009, and over 4.2 million readers have now visited this site.
 Lillie also runs TeachingTraveling.com and DrawingsOf.com.
 Subscribe to her monthly newsletter, and follow @WorldLillie on social media!